Atharva224/thin-film-droplet-spreading-simulation/README.md

 # Droplet Spreading on a Rotating Disk

 This project studies the spreading of a viscous droplet on a rotating disk using a thin-film lubrication model derived from the Navier–Stokes equations.
-The objective is to simulate the time evolution of the droplet height profile and analyze the stability and physical consistency of the numerical scheme.
+The goal is to simulate the time evolution of the droplet height profile and analyze the stability and physical consistency of the numerical scheme.

-Thin-film equations are widely used in lubrication theory, coating flows, and droplet spreading problems.
+Thin-film equations of this type appear in lubrication theory, coating flows, and droplet spreading problems.

 ---